telliott99/MySwift/functions.rst

     hello-world
     >

-There are several other fancy twists on parameters that you can read about in the docs, for example:  variadic parameters (where the number isn't known at compile time), parameters that are constant.
+There are several other fancy twists on parameters that you can read about in the docs, for example:  variadic parameters, parameters that are constant.

 --------
 Closures